 - Exhibition of Paintings [by 12 different artists], The MacDowell Club, New York, 1917, no. 3.

 - Memorial Exhibition of the Work of George Bellows, The Metropolitan Museum of Art, New York, 1925, no. 10, repro.

-- Thirty-Six Paintings by George Bellows, Columbus Gallery of Fine Arts, Ohio, 1940, no cat.
+- Thirty-Six Paintings by George Bellows, Columbus Gallery of Fine Arts, Ohio, 1940, no catalogue.

-- Art in Progress [Fifteenth Anniversary Exhibition], The Museum of Modern Art, New York, May-October 1944, unnumbered, repro.
+- Art in Progress: Fifteenth Anniversary Exhibition: Painting, Sculpture, Prints, The Museum of Modern Art, New York, May-October 1944, unnumbered catalogue, repro.
 39.

 - George Bellows: Paintings, Drawings and Prints, Art Institute of Chicago, January-March 1946, no. 6, repro.

 - Robert Henri & Five of his Pupils, The Century Association, New York, April-June 1946, no. 6, repro.

 - George Bellows: A Retrospective Exhibition, National Gallery of Art, Washington, D.C., 1957, no. 14, repro.